NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     Maximum number of iterations.

 --max-displacement <float>
-    Maximum expected displacement of source points as result of alignment, in meters (after the initial guess transform is applied to the source points).
+    Maximum expected displacement (horizonal + vertical) of source points as result of alignment, in meters (after the initial guess transform is applied to the source points).
 Used for removing gross outliers in the source (movable) point cloud.

 -o, --output-prefix <filename>
     Specify the output file prefix.